 In Tuscany we ate in traditional restaurants whose menus differed but whose dishes invariably included delicately seductive sauces; these were places we could go back to numerous times before we exhausted the dishes which appealed.
 When we stayed for four months in Alentejo we virtually stopped dining out after the first couple of weeks.
 We enjoy gastronomic diversity and like to eat meat only now and again as part of a balanced diet.
 Alentejo’s hinterland is a meat-eater’s paradise where the food is hearty, prices are low, and portions are generous.
 It’s a region which will satisfy the appetites of many visitors, but possibly not those ‘foodies’ the article was aimed at.
 This visit we ate out twice; the first notching up sarapatel, (seasoned offal stew), bacalhau dourado (shredded salt cod with onions, egg, and potatoes) and secretos de porco preto.
 There are Alentejana dishes we thoroughly enjoy, but only every now and again as the food is generally too heavy for frequent consumption.
 The second time we dined out was because it was our last night and we felt we should.
 It was good quality fare, but the hefty dose of meat (wild boar stew, Iberian pork steak) hung around like lead weights in our stomachs.
 When it comes to wine on the other hand, I prefer Alentejo’s to Tuscany’s Chiantis and Montepulcianos.

-Ultimately, it isn’t fare to invite comparison between Italian cuisine and that of rural Alentejo.
+Ultimately, it isn’t fair to invite comparison between Italian cuisine and that of rural Alentejo.
 Both have their merits, but are universes apart.

 And that’s where the problem of comparing regions in two different European countries fundamentally lies.
 Alentejo doesn’t need to be touted as the new Tuscany, it has its own strong and fascinating personality.
 Go seeking Tuscany and there’s a chance you’ll be disappointed.
 Travel there with an open mind and there are wondrous surprises to be uncovered.